 When you are testing target-specific user experiences it is very important to recruit within your target group and have a lot of focus on segmentation.
 Recruiting participants for these types of tests can often be tough and costly.
 When working with a very specific target segment, and if you wish for them to be physically present for a test, we have experienced pricing of up to €300 per participant.

-Working with test panels in Preely: We recommend hosting your own test panel on the platform .
+Working with user panels in Preely: We recommend hosting your own user panel on the platform .
 This way you always have access to the right user segment(s).
 This is also a great way to build more engagement with your existing users and customers.
 Often they are happy to help to improve their own experiences and it is often exciting for them to get a glimpse into your roadmap.
 This way you do not need to pay an external firm to recruit participants and the only cost is the incentive you give the participants.
 A note here is that you should be aware of tax regulations in your country.
 In Denmark, the limit before having to pay tax is approximately €50 and it’s quite common to pay this to a participant for a one-hour test.

 So what does a user test cost?